Reading Specialist Major – Graduate Advanced Programs

 The Master of Science Reading Specialist Program is designed for educators who want to assume Reading Specialist roles at the school or district level.
-The program culminates with candidates earning a Master of Science degree and a State of Illinois Reading Specialist Type 10 Certificate.
+The program culminates with candidates earning a Master of Science degree and a State of Illinois Reading Specialist Type 10 License.
 The purpose and intent of the Reading Specialist Program is to prepare educators to become ethical decision-makers and leaders who can provide literacy-based services within an educational community.

 - Site Based classes meet one night per week for 15 weeks during fall and spring semesters.

 - Classes meet in six-day modules over the summer.

 - Site based program can be completed in eight semesters.

 - Online program can be completed in 7 semesters.

 For registration into the program, please contact Maggie Stevenson at (815)740-3389 or firstname.lastname@example.org.

 For questions regarding the program, please contact Amy Brodeur at (815)740-3661 or email@example.com.